ATRX: Function

 Transcriptional regulator ATRX contains an ATPase / helicase domain, and thus it belongs to the SWI/SNF family of chromatin remodeling proteins.
 ATRX is required for deposition of the histone variant H3.3 at telomeres and other genomic repeats.
 These interactions are important for maintaining silencing at these sites.

 In addition, ATRX undergoes cell cycle-dependent phosphorylation, which regulates its nuclear matrix and chromatin association, and suggests its involvement in the gene regulation at interphase and chromosomal segregation in mitosis.

 Clinical significance

 Inherited mutations

-Inherited mutations of the ATRX gene are associated with an X-linked mental retardation (XLMR) syndrome most often accompanied by alpha-thalassemia (ATR-X) syndrome.
+Inherited mutations of the ATRX gene are associated with an X-linked intellectual disability (XLMR) syndrome most often accompanied by alpha-thalassemia (ATR-X) syndrome.
 These mutations have been shown to cause diverse changes in the pattern of DNA methylation, which may provide a link between chromatin remodeling, DNA methylation, and gene expression in developmental processes.
 Multiple alternatively spliced transcript variants encoding distinct isoforms have been reported.
 Female carriers may demonstrate skewed X chromosome inactivation.